Fingal Exterior

 Bluebottle

-Built by Camper and Nicholson in 1947, dragon class Bluebottle (DK 192) was presented to Queen Elizabeth II and Prince Philip as a wedding present by the Island Sailing Club, Isle of Wight.
+Built by Camper and Nicholson in 1947, dragon class Bluebottle (GBR 192) was presented to Queen Elizabeth II and Prince Philip as a wedding present by the Island Sailing Club, Isle of Wight.
 In 1956 Bluebottle was loaned to the British sailing team competing at the Melbourne Olympics, with Lt Cdr Graham Mann at the helm, winning a Bronze Medal, the only British Dragon to have done so.
 Bluebottle’s arrival in Edinburgh is the final part of a longstanding ambition by The Royal Yacht Britannia Trust to reunite the three historic vessels (Bloodhound, Bluebottle and Coweslip).
 The newly restored Bluebottle competed in 2021 in the Edinburgh Cup, named after The Duke of Edinburgh.

 Our Sailing Yachts